DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 most essential function: the task of critically thinking about the conditions of our existence.

-The Internet’s ultimate ends expresses specific values that do include many of the issues faced by society today.
+The Internet’s ultimate ends express specific values that do include many of the issues faced by society today.
 Most societies depend upon politics to revolve conflicts of interests and to achieve coexistence.
 Politics involves taking a stand when there is imbalanced representation